Code-Institute-Submissions/Jamsey911-CI.PP1.Cader-arcade/README.md

 ### Performing tests on various devices
 The website was tested on the following devices:
+- Device name	LAPTOP-V71L4FJB
-- Lenovo Yoga 2 Pro (both in pc and tablet mode)
+(both in pc and tablet mode)
+- Smasung S21+
-- Honor 20 pro
+- Ipad
-- Xiaomi Redmi Note 7

 In addition, the website was tested using Google Chrome Developer Tools Device Toggeling option for all available device options.